ideasonpurpose/ansible-playbooks/README.md

 1. Setup a plain administrator account, Ansible will configure other accounts through this one.
 The `admin.yml` playbook will flesh out this account.
 2. Turn on **Remote Login** in **System Preferences** > **Sharing**.
 3. Install XCode from the Mac App Store.
 Open Xcode, agree to the license agreement and let it finish installing.
-4. Install the Xcode Command Line Tools from Xcode's **Preferences** > **Downloads** (I've found this method to be most dependable)
+The installation should include the XCode Command Line Tools.

 #### Controller Setup